 At Kirkmayer we have developed a system that produces a disinfectant solution, non-toxic and degradable, capable of destroying bacteria, spores, viruses, molds, yeasts, fungi, biofilms (biological incrustations) on pipes and removing odors.
-The system requires only water, Sodium or Potassium Chloride (salt) and electricity to produce very effective disinfectant, called Anolyte.
+The system requires only water, Sodium, or Potassium Chloride (salt) and electricity to produce a very effective disinfectant, called Anolyte (HClO).

 As noted in several scientific publications, multicellular organisms, including humans and hot blood mammals, defend themselves against pathogens and foreign microorganisms by synthesizing, through metabolism, complex mixtures of metastable oxidizing compounds.